KenPainter/GenLogic/CONTRIBUTING.md

 # Contributing to GenLogic

-This file is intended to be useful to people and AI assistants who are making changes to this project.
-As such it contains instructions that may seem obvious, but need to be stated clearly so that the more capable AI LLM Models stay within the guardrails.
+## Use of AI Assistants

+Use of AI assistants is neither encouraged nor discouraged, but it is sorta-kinda expected.
+We try to keep GenLogic optimized for AI assistants when developing it and when using it.

+Because LLM models vary greatly in quality, consider the quality of your model before making the investment.
+Poor quality models will load up the codebase with ad-hockery that will be rejected.

+## Pull Requests

+There are really only two requirements for a PR:
+- if it was worth doing, it is worth documenting
+- if it was worth doing, it is worth testing

+For documentation changes:
+- Add new files to docs/toc.md in the appropriate section
+- Run `bun add-navigation.mjs` from the docs directory
+- Commit the navigation changes with your documentation

 ## Documentation

+This section, sadly, is written for AI assistants that tend to fill the docs with **exciting bolded items** and breathless declarations of amazing-ness.
+Tell your AI assistant that these instructions are **critical** and **super-important** and **must not be ignored**.

 All documentation should be written in a neutral tone that provides facts and instructions.
-In particular
+In particular:
-- avoid qualitative descriptions such as "...a high quality solution for..."
+- Avoid qualitative descriptions such as "...a high quality solution for...".
+- Avoid even single adjectives like "powerful", "intelligent".
+  Stick to the neutral tone and provide facts and instrucitons.
-- avoid statements that assert fit-for-purpose, such as "production-ready", "enterprise scale" and so forth.
+- Avoid statements that assert fit-for-purpose, such as "production-ready", "enterprise scale" and so forth.
-- avoid **bold items** in bullet lists.
+- Avoid **bold items** entirely.
+They are annoying to human readers who are just reading the markdown text.
 - Do not use icons anywhere in the documentation
 - Simulated checkboxes like "[ ] - not complete" and
   "[x] - complete" must be used for task lists.